atl-tw/xddl/xddl-plugin-swift/README.md

 Purpose
 -------

-The Swift plugin generates a SwiftPM library that contains all the same targets as the Java module.
+The Swift plugin generates a net.kebernet.xddl.swift.SwiftPM library that contains all the same targets as the Java module.
 They will be in the format of "Specification Name"-> "SpecificationNameV1_1"

 Extensions